Louis Dewis: International recognition

-Although he concentrated on his art only in the last 30 years of his life, he was already well known in France and Belgium – and beyond – for his high profile in the clothing industry – and his civic and charitable activities.
+Although he concentrated on his art only in the last 30 years of his life, he was well known in France and Belgium for his high profile in the clothing industry – and his civic and charitable activities.

 He served as the president of an organization in the South of France that worked in the interests of the suffering population of Belgium – and refugees from that country – during the Great War.
 He gained international attention for publicly urging the French government to treat Belgians with less suspicion (as potential German collaborators) and more compassion.

 His efforts on behalf of his Belgian countrymen during WWI were recognized by the French Republic with the Grande Médaille de la Reconnaissance française (Grand Medal of French Gratitude).

 In 1932, France named him a Chevalier de la Légion d’Honneur for "more than 30 years of artistic practice."

 He was named an Officier d'Académie (Silver Palms) in 1912, when he was still painting as an amateur, and he was named Officier de l'Instruction Publique (Golden Palms) in 1922, three years after relocating to Paris.

 Belgium awarded him the King Albert Medal and named him a Knight of the Order of Leopold II.

 Tunisia made him an Officer of the Order of Glory.

 His art was included in multiple Salons – taking a prize in 1930 – and it received the high honor of being chosen for Paris' Exposition Internationale des Arts et Techniques dans la Vie Moderne (1937).

 What critics judged to be one of his most beautiful canvases, Vue de Bruges (View of Bruges), was purchased by the French Republic for the Palace of the League of Nations in Geneva, Switzerland.

 Dewis was a Lauréat of the Société des Artistes Français, an associate member of the Société Nationale des Beaux-Arts, a founding member of the Salon des Tuileries and of the Société des peintres du Paris moderne and of the Société royale des beaux-arts of Belgium, among others.

 Final years at Biarritz

 Dewis and his family fled Paris for the South West shortly before the Nazi occupation of 1940, initially staying with relatives in Bayonne.

-By great good fortune in this time of war, they heard of a villa that was becoming available in Biarritz.
-An American was heading back to the United States and selling a large house with lovely gardens that he had named for his wife: Villa Pat.
+Nearby, they heard of a villa that was becoming available in Biarritz.
+An American was heading back to the United States and selling a large house that he had named for his wife: Villa Pat.
 The family purchased the home and it was here that Dewis would paint for the last seven years of his life.

 Biarritz wasn't far from Bordeaux, where Dewis had lived from the age of 14 to his marriage and from 1908-1919.

 He was once again inspired by the countryside of the Pays Basque.

 Since travel was greatly limited during the occupation, Dewis often found his subjects within his own garden, in nearby parks and along the Atlantic coast.